The European market potential for avocados

 Avocado will be the second best-selling tropical fruit in the world in 2030

-The United States and Europe are expected to remain the largest importers.
-According to OECD/FAO these regions will be responsible for 40% and 31% of global imports in 2030 despite the growing trade with other regions such as China and the Middle East.
-For growers and exporters it will be important to focus on specific regions where demand has room to grow, but also to diversify their markets, anticipating on markets becoming less concentrated.
+The United States and Europe will remain the largest importers in the future.
+According to OECD/FAO, these regions will be responsible for 40% and 31% of global imports in 2030.
+This is despite the growing trade with other regions, such as China and the Middle East.
+It will be important for growers and exporters to focus on specific regions where demand has room to grow.
+It is also a good idea to diversify and anticipate on markets becoming less concentrated.

-Avocado has been the most dynamic fruit in the past years.
+Avocados have been the most dynamic fruit in the past years.
 There has been an almost insatiable demand and an unbalanced supply.
 In recent years, oversupply has occurred more frequently.
-But Europe proves that it can still absorb more avocados.
+However, Europe has proven that it can still use more avocados.

 Tips:

 - Combine your export to Europe with the development of new markets outside Europe (and the USA), for example in Asia and the Middle East.
-Diversification will help you spread trade risks and make you less dependent on one region.
-Make sure you have access to new target markets by checking if your country has a phytosanitary agreement with that country – contact your local food safety authority.
+Diversification will help you spread trade risks and make you less dependent on 1 region.
+Make sure you have access to new target markets by checking if your country has a phytosanitary agreement with that country.
+Contact your local food safety authority.

 Figure 2: European import (EU-27+UK+EFTA) of avocados with non-European origin